Hardware

 Run the sketch provided in /system_hw_test/gps_mag.
 It yields all the data for tilt compensated magnetic heading, a full AHRS solution (yaw, tilt, roll) and a GPS location, as well as altitude and velocity.

-WARNING The direction and AHRS data will be entirely incorrect unless you calibrate your magnetometer, gyro, and accelerator.
+WARNING The direction and AHRS data will be entirely incorrect unless you calibrate your magnetometer, gyro, and accelerometer.

 Calibration